Andries1985/zuluhotelomega-website/content/playnow/install-from-scratch/index.md

 ## Requirements

-- Go
+- An installed Ultima Online 9th anniversary edition (Do NOT update this).
-- Hugo extended version
+- Our shard files.
 - Node.js `16` or later

 Read more on [prerequisites](https://hbstack.dev/docs/getting-started/prerequisites/).